Last revised: June 2022

-We take our obligations under the APPs and Australian State and Territory privacy legislation seriously.
+We take our obligations under the APPs, Australian State and Territory privacy legislation and other applicable data protection laws seriously.
 Therefore, in addition to this statement, we also:

 - Where appropriate, include terms in our agreements with our clients that describe how we handle personal information during the delivery of our professional services.

 What personal information do we collect?